Fifth Year M.A. Program

 Research conducted in the fifth year through Research Workshop and Independent Study courses counts for credit.

-Can a B.A.-B.S./M.A. student participate in the undergraduate Psychology Honors Program?
+Can a Fifth Year M.A. program student participate in the undergraduate Psychology Honors Program?

-Yes, students may be enrolled in both the Psychology Honors Program and the B.A.-B.S./M.A. program.
+Yes, students may be enrolled in both the Psychology Honors Program and the Fifth Year M.A. program.
 The Master's research project may be an extension of the research constituting the undergraduate honors thesis.

 Who should a student talk to about this program for more information?